 Soundfront with a gigantic dock!
-(430’ long with covered 16’x24’ deck at end and 15' wide side berth).
+(430’ long with covered 16’x24’ deck at end & 15' wide side berth).
 This serene single family home can sleep 11 if you are all friends.
 It has 3 bedrooms each with a queen bed, one bedroom also has a single bunk above the queen.
 Another bedroom also has a queensize pullout.
-The sofa in the den also is a queen.
+The sofa in the den is also a queen pullout.

-This Cottage with a View is located along the Southern Outer Banks (SOBX) of North Carolina and offers spectacular views of Bogue Sound and the Intracoastal Waterway (ICW).
-There is a Plex server on property with hundreds of movies and thousands of songs of every genre -- all included at no additional charge.
+This Cottage is located along the Southern Outer Banks (SOBX) of North Carolina & offers spectacular views of Bogue Sound & the Intracoastal Waterway (ICW).
+There is a Plex server on property with hundreds of movies & thousands of songs of every genre -- all included at no additional charge.
 This property is situated on ~1 acre of lush grass with giant live oaks.
-You can enjoy your vacation in the front porch rockers while napping in the sound breezes or watching the boats go by...and having your meals served on the covered picnic table as well.
+You can enjoy your vacation in the front porch rockers while napping in the sound breezes or watching the boats go by...& having your meals served on the covered picnic table as well.

-~2 minute golf cart ride to the quickie mart, a grocery store and Dollar General. ~5 minute car drive to Walmart. ~15 minute car drive to “The Circle” @ Atlantic Beach.
+~2 minute golf cart ride to the quickie mart, a grocery store & Dollar General. ~5 minute car drive to Walmart. ~15 minute car drive to “The Circle” @ Atlantic Beach.

 Drone video of the property can be found @: https://www.youtube.com/watch?v=PoYS4noqicI